Author has written 10 stories for Hunger Games, Pokémon, and Harry Potter.

 Circe, by Madeline Miller.
 A new take on Greek Mythology.
 Stunning.
 I really need to buy and read her other stuff.

 The Fifth Season (and sequels), The Killing Moon (and sequel), by NK Jemisin.
+Not the most gripping characters, but I love the worldbuilding and settings of Jemisin's books.
+I'd never read something quite like it.

 Red Rising (trilogy), by Pierce Brown.
 Dystopian YA.
 If you liked the Hunger Games, go for it.